 Consider how they fit your work style

-If you are used to managing the administrative tasks at your law firm, you may find it challenging to delegate work to someone else.
+If you are used to managing administrative tasks at your law firm, you may find it challenging to delegate work to someone else.
 After all, you’ll need to spend time onboarding your virtual legal assistant and getting them used to your law firm’s processes.
 That’s why finding a virtual assistant who fits your work style is critical.
-This helps ensure a smoother transition for your firm, while increasing their chances of success.
+Choosing the right virtual assistant will help ensure a smoother transition for your firm while increasing their chances of success.

 Determine what virtual legal assistant services you need

-Think about all the non-billable work you’re currently doing and determine exactly what help you need.
-In addition to routine law firm tasks like billing clients, document management, managing client communication, do you need your virtual legal assistant to do more?
-Do you require your virtual assistant to also help with accounting and marketing?
+Consider all the non-billable work you’re currently doing and determine what help you need.
+In addition to routine law firm tasks like billing clients, document management, and managing client communication, do you need other virtual legal assistant services?
+For example, do you require your virtual assistant to help with accounting and marketing?

-To avoid miscommunication and disappointments on both sides, be sure to set expectations with your virtual assistant from the beginning.
-This could mean having a written contract or agreement so both parties are clear about what’s expected of the professional relationship.
+To avoid miscommunication and disappointments on both sides, set expectations with your virtual assistant from the beginning.
+For example, create a written contract or agreement so both parties are clear about the expectations of their professional relationship.
 Some points you should consider including in your agreement include:

 - Clear and regular communication.
 In a virtual law firm environment, having clear and regular communication is a top priority.
-This will help you stay in the loop with project and task updates, and will ensure projects stay on track.
+This term will help you stay in the loop with project and task updates and ensure projects stay on track.

 - How you will communicate.
 If you prefer communicating via email, make that clear.
-You don’t want your virtual assistant assuming that video conferencing works at all times.
-Agree on the communication platforms you will use as well since there are many communication tools available.
+You don’t want your virtual assistant to assume that video conferencing always works.
+Agree on the communication platforms you will use, keeping in mind that there are many communication tools available.